PapyPev/TraMap-dev/doc/DOC01-Server-Configurations.md

 <h2>WebServer : Tomcat and Geoserver</h2>
 <p>
 	Before installing the servers, we need Java JDK for GeoServer.
-Currently, there are sincompatibilité with version 1.8 of Java, in fact, we will use version 1.7.
+Currently, there are incompatibility with version 1.8 of Java, in fact, we will use version 1.7.
 Then we can install Tomcat and GeoServer.
 </p>
 <p>
 	<i>Get Java JDK 1.7</i><br>